-We will need significant additional funding to execute the above business strategy and conduct additional pre-clinical studies or clinical trials as we seek FDA approval to commercialize leronlimab.
+We will need significant additional funding to execute the business strategy described above, including conducting additional pre-clinical studies and clinical trials, in furtherance of our efforts to obtain FDA approval to commercialize

-As further discussed in Note 2, Summary of Significant Accounting Policies - Inventories, and Note 3, Inventories, net, in the consolidated financial statements included in this prospectus, the Company previously capitalized procured or produced pre-launch inventories in preparation for product launches.
+As further discussed in Note 2, Summary of Significant Accounting Policies - Inventories, and Note 3, Inventories, net, in the audited financial statements included in this prospectus, the Company previously capitalized procured or produced pre-launch inventories in preparation for product launches.
 As of May 31, 2023, the Company had reserved for or written-off the full \$99.2 million of previously capitalized pre-launch inventories.
 Although these inventories have been written-off from an accounting perspective, they can be used in certain clinical contexts, and could possibly be sold commercially upon regulatory approval if the shelf-lives can be extended as a result of the performance of on-going and future stability tests.